yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Related Reference : [Flux 基礎概念與實戰入門](https://www.bookstack.cn/read/reactjs101-zh-tw/Ch07-react-flux-introduction.md), [Getting To Know Flux, the React.js Architecture](https://scotch.io/tutorials/getting-to-know-flux-the-react-js-architecture), [How to Use Flux to Manage State in ReactJS - Explained with an Example](https://www.freecodecamp.org/news/how-to-use-flux-in-react-example/)
 <br/><br/>

-:small_red_triangle: 11.1 What Are The Strengths And Weaknesses Of Flux?
+11.1 What Are The Strengths And Weaknesses Of Flux?
 > - **Strengths** :  <br/>
 (1) The code becomes quite clear and easy to understand. <br/>
 (2) Easily testable using Unit Test. <br/>